getrichthroughcode/project-euler/README.md

-# project-euler
+# Project Euler Solutions

-this set of code aim to give my solution of the problems that you will find in project euler All the code is written in the C language.
+This repository contains my solutions to the problems found on Project Euler.
+All the code is written in the C language.
+It serves as a way for me to learn the syntax of C while solving interesting mathematical problems.

-This is just a way for me to learn the syntax of C. If you find this interesting you can use it however you want, i hope that it will help you :)
+Feel free to use this code however you want.
+I hope that it will be helpful to you and aid in your understanding of both C programming and the mathematical concepts behind the Project Euler problems.